Chapter 102 – Reporting of Child Abuse

 - Families are required to provide their own transportation for the student(s) when voluntarily transferring.

-- If a request for an in-district attendance permit is denied, an appeal may be made in writing to the Deputy Superintendent whose decision on the matter shall be final.
+- If a request for an in-district attendance permit is denied, an appeal may be made in writing to the Executive Director overseeing the grade level of your student, whose decision on the matter shall be final.

 All In-District Permits Are Subject to Cancellation Upon: